 - Supporting Families During COVID provides families with telehealth evaluations and treatments for ADHD, mood disorders, autism, and anxiety disorders.
 Tips for managing behavior and remote learning are also offered.

-- Essential workers in Illinois who are seeking emergency childcare can call the Child Care Resource and Referral Agencies’ toll-free hotline at 888-228-1146 or visit COVID-19 Emergency Provider Search.
+- Child Care Resource and Referral Agencies: Essential workers in Illinois who are seeking emergency childcare can call the Agencies’ toll-free hotline at 888-228-1146 or visit COVID-19 Emergency Provider Search.

-- Employed Illinois residents who meet eligibility requirements can receive financial assistance for childcare from the Illinois Department of Human Services’ Child Care Assistance Program (CCAP).
+- Illinois Department of Human Services’ Child Care Assistance Program (CCAP): Employed Illinois residents who meet eligibility requirements can receive financial assistance for childcare from CCAP.

 - Care.com offers listings of reviewed, trusted local caregivers for all ages.